School of Medicine

 The Pediatric Residency Program emphasizes the interrelationship of patient care, didactic teaching, and research in the training of the pediatric resident physician.
 The focus is on the total care of the child from birth through young adulthood.
 A strong clinical and educational foundation is provided through experiences in a broad spectrum of disease and/or injury as well as training in biosocial pediatrics, preventive health care, and community resources.

 The program offers variety and depth due to the diversity of the Department’s major teaching hospitals—Children’s Hospital of Orange County, Miller Children’s Hospital (located at Long Beach Memorial Medical Center), and UC Irvine Medical Center.
 The faculty at these institutions provides a comprehensive teaching program in general pediatrics and cover the full range of pediatric subspecialties.
-The care of children seen through the two hospitals represents a cross-section of racial, cultural, and socioeconomic groups from a local population of more than 2.5 million.
+The care of children seen through the three hospitals represents a cross-section of racial, cultural, and socioeconomic groups from a local population of more than 2.5 million.
 Thus, pediatric residents are exposed to a wide range of problems presented in settings ranging from intensive care to supervised office-based practice.

 At UC Irvine, we are pleased to partner with Miller Children's Hospital in offering one of the few pediatric pulmonology fellowship training programs in California.
 The program, directed by Dr. Inderpal Randhawa at Miller’s, has been in existence for more than 26 years and has attracted outstanding candidates from the United States and internationally.
 The pulmonary fellowship offers tailored, innovative research projects for fellows, as well as a thorough and comprehensive program in pediatric and pulmonary medicine.
 Commencing this year, we are offering a special track program for candidates interested in pursuing a career in academic pediatrics.
 This candidate will have a research focus in exercise physiology in children and will be eligible for a Masters in Clinical Science at UCI.